 What Causes TMJ?

-The parts of the bones that interact in the joint are covered with cartilage and separated by a small shock-absorbing disk - which normally keeps the movement smooth.
-Pain can occur if this disk erodes, or moves out of its proper alignment.
+The parts of the bones that interact in the joint are covered with cartilage and separated by a small shock-absorbing disc which normally keeps the movement smooth.
+Pain can occur if this disc erodes, or moves out of its proper alignment.
 This can be caused by arthritis damage to the joint’s cartilage, or if the joint is damaged by an accidental impact.

-If you develop bruxism as a side effect of your TMJ, a custom-fit mouth guard from our dentists will reduce nighttime teeth grinding.
-We also have many restorative options for replacing teeth which fall out due to TMJ.
+If you develop bruxism as a side effect of your TMJ, a custom-fit mouthguard from our dentists will reduce nighttime teeth grinding.
+We also have many restorative options for replacing teeth that fall out due to TMJ.

 Consult your Dental Specialist about Jaw Pain

 To help determine the cause of your pain and to prepare for your TMJ appointment, consider making a list of information your dental specialist may ask for.

 - When did you first notice your symptoms?